-Existing work in recognizing and tracking targets that undergo occlusion has focused on modelling the target in such a way that occlusion can be recognized and corrected (e.g., [14]) or modelling the statistical nature of the occlusion (e.g., [29]).
-As a target moves through a series of occlusions in a crowded, urban space, the method for combination and the process of selecting the set of features/evidence that best identifies and tracks the object changes also.
-Our principal tool in identifying which features or pieces of evidence are most useful is the emerging field of CFA ([6]-[11], [16], [22], [23], [28]).
-The use of CFA has three distinct characteristics which are clearly advantages over the existing data and information fusion approaches (see e.g., [4], [26][27]).
-CFA considers: (A) both score and rank function for each feature/evidence and explores the interaction between the two functions, (B) both combinatorial possibility and computational efficiency of combining multiple scoring systems, and (C) a variety of scoring systems obtained by different methods such as probability, statistics, analysis, combinatorics and computation.
-In our project, we (a) adopt CFA to inspect and analyse the full space of possible combinations of the features or evidence, (b) explore the scoring behavior of each of the features/evidence, (c) propose to use the rank/score function $f_A$ to represent the scoring behavior of a feature or piece of evidence A, and (d) use the difference between the two rank/score functions $d(f_A, f_B)$ to measure the diversity between A and B.
+Our principal tool in identifying which features are most useful is the emerging field of Combinatorial Fusion Analysis or CFA ([8]-[13], [19]-[20], [17], [22], [23], [27]).
+CFA differs from other approaches to data and information fusion [4] in that it considers: (A) both score and rank function for each feature/evidence and explores the interaction between the two functions, (B) both combinatorial possibility and computational efficiency of combining multiple scoring systems, and (C) multiple scoring systems obtained by a variety of different methods such as probability, statistics, analysis, combinatorics and computation.
+In our work, we (a) adopt CFA to inspect and analyze the space of possible combinations of the features or evidence, (b) explore the scoring behavior of each of the features by computing the rank/score function and propose to use the rank/score function f_A to represent the scoring behavior of a feature A, and (d) use the difference between the two rank/score functions $d(f_A, f_B)$ to measure the diversity between A and B.

-In this paper we present the results of a CFA experiment to select features and feature combinations that improve tracking performance for a video scene of two targets undergoing a series of mutual occlusions.
-By "improve," we mean that the feature combination yields a target track that is closer to ground truth than either feature yields on its own.
-The results of this experiment show that a combination of two metrics, a feature performance ratio metric PR(A,B), and a feature rank/score diversity metric $d(f_A,f_B)$ , can be used to predict which of the combinatorial fusion alternatives will improve tracking performance at any point.
+In this paper we present the results of a CFA experiment to select the subset of features that improve tracking performance for a video sequence of two targets undergoing a series of mutual occlusions.
+We show that the subset of features that improves performance can be predicted at any point during the tracking sequence by considering two criteria: A feature performance ratio PR(A,B), and a feature rank/score diversity $d(f_A,f_B)$.